-- We are mandated by Vermont law to report actual or suspected cases of abuse, neglect, or exploitation involving children and vulnerable adults. - We are required to take appropriate action if you are in imminent danger to yourself, others, or the general public in the event of a medical emergency. - We reserve the right to disclose credible threats of violence or harm made against identifiable victims, or the general public, including persons or property locations. - On occasion, we may be required to comply with a court-ordered subpoena to testify or provide records. - We will disclose medical information about you when required to do so by federal, state, or local law.
+- We are mandated by Vermont law to report actual or suspected cases of abuse, neglect, or exploitation involving children and vulnerable adults. - We are required to take appropriate action if you are in imminent danger to yourself, others, or the general public. - We reserve the right to disclose credible threats of violence or harm made against identifiable victims, or the general public, including persons or property locations. - On occasion, we may be required to comply with a court-ordered subpoena to testify or provide records. - We will disclose medical information about you when required to do so by federal, state, or local law.